-• Subsequent to the year ended April 30, 2021, the Company completed a short till sampling program intended to test new interpretations of the surficial geology in the project area.
+• During the three months ended July 31, 2021, the Company completed a short till sampling program intended to test new interpretations of the surficial geology in the project area.
+Preliminary results received subsequent to the three months ended July 31, 2021 indicate that a number of samples contain anomalous numbers of kimberlite indicator minerals.
+Electron microprobe analyses and final characterisation of the recovered grains are pending.